 - This event has passed.

-The Nigerian-American Chamber of Commerce (NACC) hosted a breakfast Meeting in Lagos State on Wednesday, 16th February 2022 at the Lagos Continental Hotel, Victoria Island, Lagos State.
+The Nigerian-American Chamber of Commerce (NACC) hosted its February 2022 Breakfast meeting in Lagos on 4th February 2022 at the Lagos Continental Hotel, Victoria Island.

 In her welcome remarks, the National President of the Chamber, Dame Adebola Williams stated that the Chamber’s breakfast meetings, aside from being veritable advocacy instrumental fora, were also geared towards helping to bring forth likely scenarios capable of aiding the planning efforts of practitioners in relevant sectors.

 The President/Chairman of the Council of Nigerian Institution of Estate Surveyors & Valuers, Sir Emmanuel Wike, delivered a keynote address and expressed the positive prospects for the real estate industry in 2022 and beyond.
 He was of the opinion that real estate connected to the Nigerian economy from several perspectives as real estate reflected the overall condition of the economy.
 Hence, it became mandatory for the government to come up with clear-cut policies to address the challenges to real estate funding and investment in Nigeria.